What is Post-Transaction Review?

 You can enable post-transaction review by going to Settings > Transactions > Review settings to turn this on.
 You can turn it on globally, for transactions over a certain dollar amount, or by a specific budget.

 How will I know if there are transactions that need my review?

 Beyond that, you're always able to filter your transaction list to only the transactions that need your review in real time.
 Simply click the +Filter button, and select the Status dropdown.
-Depending on your role, you'll select "Budget Approval" if you're a budget owner, or "Admin Approval" if you're an Admin.
+Depending on your role, you'll select "Budget Approval" if you're a budget owner, or "Admin Approval" if you're an Admin or Bookkeeper.

 How do I review transactions?